remindmodel/remind/tutorials/02_RunningREMIND.md

 ## Starting the run

-Open a console session on the cluster and create a folder on the cluster where you want to store REMIND.
+Open a terminal session on the HPC and create a folder where you want to store REMIND.
 It is discouraged to use the `home` directory.
 For your first experiments you can use a subfolder of the `/p/tmp/<PIK user name>/` directory, but keep in mind that unused files are deleted after three months.

 In case you are using console and are not familiar with shell commands, google a list of basic shell commands such as `mkdir` to create a folder or `cd /p/tmp/<PIK user name>/` to switch to your folder.
 Download REMIND into a directory in this folder via `cloneremind` (see tutorial [00_Git_and_GitHub_workflow](00_Git_and_GitHub_workflow.md)).